redpanda-data/deployment-automation/README.md

 As with all ansible roles variables are defined in the role with a necessary subset defined in the playbook.
 For best results please [review the role thoroughly](https://github.com/redpanda-data/redpanda-ansible-collection/tree/kafka-connect/roles/redpanda_connect) before using it.

 Sensible defaults are in place for a subset of the many options available to a user of a Connect cluster, but you may need to adjust them to suit your environment by taking advantage of the override systems to provide your own alternatives.

+A sample playbook has been provided for configurations with and without TLS.
+It is expected that most users will want to configure their own playbook using the Redpanda Ansible Collection roles directly.

 ## Additional Documentation